-I'm Shannon Post - I'm a coach, career strategist & mentor for disruptive leaders.
+I'm Shannon Post - I'm a executive coach, leadership & career mentor.

 Blue suits and conformity were perfect in the last era, but the needs of leadership have changed.

 When I started in management, this new leadership style was called rule-breaking, unconventional, and disruptive (but not in a good way).

 even WHO is considered an "executive" or leadership has changed.

 Not that long ago, my unconventional leadership philosophy

 was disregarded as Pollyanna, despite my consistent ability to create high-performing teams with the very same people marked "not leadership material" and tagged for dismissal.